ivpk/uapi/openapi/docs.md

 # Query

-Actions might use URI query to filter, limit, sort or otherwise influence result returned by an action.
+Actions might use URI query to filter, limit, sort, or otherwise influence result returned by an action.

 URI consists of following components (there are more components, but for